skiprco/flutter-adyen/README.md

 }
 ```

-and the following inside `android/app/proguard-rules.pro`
+And add these proguard rules to `android/app/proguard-rules.pro`

 ```
 #Flutter Wrapper